Posts Categorized: Patient Education

 Types of toothaches | Patient’s Guide to Tooth Pains

 There are many types of toothaches with many causes.
-If you pinch your tooth, it wouldn’t hurt like pinching your arm does.
+If you pinch your tooth, it won’t hurt like pinching your arm does.
 Good thing, too, considering how much pressure your teeth experience every day.
 The reason for their insensitivity lies in the composition of your teeth, which includes a thin, but super-resilient layer of mineral… Read more »

 Systemic diseases from gum disease